Your experience as a Unitec student – what’s staying the same

 - Where you’re studying

-- Student loan eligibility
+- Student loan eligibility and fees

 - Partnerships and agreements